-Asking these questions will help you understand how the customers are going to pursue the product image.
-It is vital because once you understand the customers, you can easily catch their attention, make them relate to the product image, and make them buy the product.
+These questions will help you understand how the customers will pursue the product image.
+It is vital because once you know the customers, you can easily catch their attention, relate to the product image, and make them buy it.

 3. Know the brand aim

-Every brand has an aim of their own with which they want to sell their products.
-Make sure that the product images are helping them achieve that aim, that USP (Unique Selling Point).
+Every brand has an aim of its own with which they want to sell its products.
+Ensure that the product images are helping them achieve that aim, that USP (Unique Selling Point).

 4. Focus on the details

-Details play an important role in how people are going to perceive the product.
-Most people are afraid to buy products online because they fear that what they see online may not be the same in real life.
-They must have a clear understanding of how the product is going to look in the real life.
+Details play an essential role in how people perceive the product.
+Most people fear buying products online because they fear that what they see online may not be the same in real life.
+They must have a clear understanding of how the product is going to look in real life.

 If your skincare product photography style can remove this fear from their heads, consider your job half done.
-If the skincare product is creamy, make sure that the texture is clearly visible in the image.
-If it’s grainy, it must be clearly visible too.
+If the skincare product is creamy, ensure the texture is visible in the image.
+If it’s grainy, it must be visible too.